-Buried Band-Aid Approach vs. Static Membrane Integration with Positively-Anchored, Purpose-Designed, Repair-Accessible, Movement Gland water to reach the membrane on the structural slab where it is managed to drains.
-When expansion joints are necessary through plaza or roof decks they must be waterproofed using a method and material that accommodates movement while reducing or eliminating the stresses that will cause a buried membrane to fail.
+Split-slab parking or plaza deck waterproofing involves a waterproofing membrane applied to a structural deck.
+The membrane and its related components are covered with some sort of topping or wear-course like asphalt, lightweight concrete or pavers.
+The topping is porous by design and allows water to reach the membrane on the structural slab where it is managed to drains.
+When expansion joints are necessary through parking decks they must be waterproofed using a method and material that accommodates movement while reducing or eliminating the stresses that will cause a buried membrane to fail.